Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
->  Dynamic tables have a defined [TARGET_LAG](https://docs.snowflake.com/en/user-guide/dynamic-tables-refresh#label-dynamic-tables-understand-dt-lag) parameter, which defines how out of date the data can be before a refresh is automatically triggered.
+>  **Dynamic Tables** have a [TARGET_LAG](https://docs.snowflake.com/en/user-guide/dynamic-tables-refresh#label-dynamic-tables-understand-dt-lag) parameter, which defines how out of date the data can be before a refresh is automatically triggered.
 In this case, we have configured the Dynamic Tables to have a TARGET_LAG of 1 minute.
 >

 ### Step 2 - Create Analytics Views for Consumers

-The Dynamic Tables are now set up to continuously transform ingested streaming data.
+The Dynamic Tables are now set up to continuously transform streaming data.
 We can now look at setting up an **Analytics** serving layer with some views for end users and applications to consume the streaming data.

 <img src="assets/model_analyticviews.png" />